-I feel affected by that dynamic as long as I still still remain underground in a way.
-I am sorry to have to say but if you talk to a lot of young graffiti writers they know who I am.
+I feel affected by that dynamic as long as I still still remains underground in a way.
+I am sorry to have to say, but if you talk to a lot of young graffiti writers they know who I am.
 It is a bit pretentious to say, but I have lived long enough to experience it.
 “Oh, you’re the guy who did this, wow, RCF I remember that truck you painted.
 You were Pogo, oh those trains, its RCF writing trains… I love that style… bla bla bla.”
 And then in the art market, “who are you again, RCP?
 No?
 Er, what’s your name?
 Oh yeah, you’re doing street art… um, are you famous?
 Who are you?” (laughs).
-Well, I didn’t jump on the band waggon – I didn’t run fast enough (laughs).
+Well, I didn’t jump on the bandwagon – I didn’t run fast enough (laughs).

 Has writing been a compulsion for you?

 It doesn’t have to be an obligation and sometimes I have stopped painting in the street.
 For two years, I think its over and then I come back for some reasons, like being a bit depressed or something, “Okay let’s go back to paint trains, this at least nobody can steal from me.”
-This thing is my thing I can do what ever I want, because sometimes you have a bad experience with the art market and the art world and they treat your like shit, really.
-And its “okay, let’s hit a train.”
+This thing is my thing I can do whatever I want, because sometimes you have a bad experience with the art market and the art world and they treat your like shit, really.
+And, its “okay, let’s hit a train.”
 I can write whatever I want, the way I want and it doesn’t have to be relevant, its just a lot of energy – pure sex really.

 How did you come to graffiti art?